laravel/nova-docs/4.0/upgrade.md

 Nova 4 introduce the following tweaks to authorization order / precedence:

-* Authorizing a resource `view` permission no longer depends the `viewAny` permission.
+* Authorizing if a user can `view` a resource no longer depends on the `viewAny` permission.
 * Actions can be executed regardless of `view` and `viewAny` permissions.
 * Destructive actions will now authorize via their own `canRun` method before falling back to the model's policy.

-Further detail regarding Nova authorization is available within the [policy documentation](./resources/authorization.html#policies).
+Further detail regarding Nova authorization is available within the [resource policy documentation](./resources/authorization.html#policies) and [action authorization documentation](./actions/registering-actions.md#authorization).

 ### Update Published Stubs